Deep Dive of OpenShift 4 Routers in On-Premise deployments

 ...

-As we can see they can see every interface because is a privileged pod with the hostnetwork: true
+As we can see, the pod can see every interface because it is a privileged pod with hostNetwork: true.

-Furthermore, as we check the services we have a ClusterIP svc that have as backends the OpenShift router pods:
+Furthermore, if we check the services, we have a ClusterIP service that has the OpenShift router pods as backends:

 $ oc get svc -n openshift-ingress